The Privacy, Data Protection and Cybersecurity Law Review: Singapore

 Cybercrime and cybersecurity are regulated under the CMA (formerly known as the Computer Misuse and Cybersecurity Act) and the Cybersecurity Act, both of which are closely linked.

-The CMA was amended in 2013 and again in 2017 to strengthen the country's response to national-level cyberthreats.
+The CMA was amended in 2013 and again in 2017 to strengthen the country's response to national level cyberthreats.
 The amendments broadened the scope of the CMA by criminalising certain conduct not already covered by the existing law and enhancing penalties in certain situations (for example, the amended CMA criminalises the use of stolen data to carry out a crime even if the offender did not steal the data himself or herself, and prohibits the use of programs or devices used to facilitate computer crimes, such as malware or code crackers).
 The amendments also extended the extraterritorial reach of the CMA by covering actions by persons targeting systems that result in, or create a significant risk of, serious harm in Singapore, even if the persons and systems are both located outside Singapore.

 iii Recent developments and regulatory compliance

 Although the developments with the CMA and the Cybersecurity Act represent significant milestones in Singapore's overall cybersecurity strategy, the key compliance framework from the perspective of companies and organisations remains at this point with data protection and privacy.
 The CMA is primarily a criminal statute, and the government has not issued any regulations or guidelines for the CMA.
-The Cybersecurity Act imposes a number of legal requirements on CII owners and cybersecurity service providers, but until the government issues implementing regulations or advisory guidance regarding these new requirements, organisations' focus will be on the PDPA and its related regulations, subsidiary legislation and advisory guidelines.3
+The Cybersecurity Act imposes a number of legal requirements on CII owners and cybersecurity service providers, but until the government issues implementing regulations or advisory guidance regarding these new requirements, organisations' focus will be on the PDPA and its related regulations, subsidiary legislation and advisory guidelines.5

 i Privacy and data protection legislation and standards

 The PDPA framework is built around the concepts of consent, purpose and reasonableness.
 The main concept may be summarised as follows: organisations may collect, use or disclose personal data only with the individual's knowledge and consent (subject to certain exceptions) for a purpose that would be considered appropriate to a reasonable person in the circumstances.
+Consent can be expressed or deemed under certain circumstances.

-There is no requirement to prove harm or injury to establish an offence under the PDPA, although this would be necessary in calculating damages or any other relief to be awarded to the individual in a private civil action against the non-compliant organisation.15
+There is no requirement to prove harm or injury to establish an offence under the PDPA, although this would be necessary in calculating damages or any other relief to be awarded to the individual in a private civil action against the non-compliant organisation.17

 There is also sector-specific legislation, such as the Banking Act, the Telecommunications Act and the Private Hospitals and Medical Clinics Act, imposing specific data protection obligations.
 All organisations will have to comply with PDPA requirements in addition to the existing sector-specific requirements.
-In the event of any inconsistencies, the provisions of other laws will prevail.20
+In the event of any inconsistencies, the provisions of other laws will prevail.23

 The PDPC has released various advisory guidelines, as well as sector-specific advisory guidelines for the telecommunications, real estate agency, education, social services and healthcare sectors.
 The PDPC has also published advisory guidelines on data protection relating to specific topics such as photography, analytics and research, data activities relating to minors and employment.
 While the advisory guidelines are not legally binding, they provide helpful insight and guidance into problems particular to each sector or area.